-The Green Blue is a national environmental awareness programme of the Royal Yachting Association and British Marine, established in 2005 at the Southampton Boat Show.
+The Green Blue was created by the Royal Yachting Association and British Marine, launched in 2005 at the Southampton Boat Show.

 As a boating community we enjoy getting out on the water and experiencing the beautiful environment around us.
-We therefore play an important role in helping to protect our marine and inland waters and in safeguarding the wildlife and habitats with which we share our boating environment.
+We therefore play an important role in helping to protect our marine and inland waters to safeguard the wildlife and habitats with which we share our boating environment.

-– Identifying and raising awareness of key environmental issues
+- Raise awareness of key environmental issues associated with recreational boating

-– Providing tailored information, guidance and an array of resources to support recreational boating in adopting and sharing good practice
+- Provide guidance and resources to support the boating community in adopting environmental best practice

-– Delivering environmental awareness talks, presentations, workshops, educational activities and instructor training
+- Deliver outreach through talks, presentations, event stands, educational activities and RYA instructor training

-– Discovering and raising awareness of more sustainable products and services
+- Promote the use of more sustainable boating products and services

-– Developing partnerships and projects with other organisations, trusts, charities and businesses.
+- Develop partnerships and projects with other organisations, trusts, charities and businesses

-British Marine is the trade association for the marine leisure industries representing the interests of boat builders, marine equipment manufacturers, marina operators, hire and charter companies and chandleries.
+British Marine is the trade association for the recreational marine industry representing the interests of boat builders, marine equipment manufacturers, marina operators, hire and charter companies and chandleries.
 Membership runs to over 1,500 companies throughout the UK, in both inland and coastal locations, and British Marine represents the interests of member companies to both National Government and in Europe.
 In 2005 British Marine and the Royal Yachting Association initiated and launched The Green Blue.
-British Marine makes an annual financial contribution to The Green Blue as well as value in kind in a number of areas including The Green Blue website and support with The Green Blue’s profile at National Boat Shows.

 The Green Blue is funded by:

-The Green Blue is a joint environmental initiative by the Royal Yachting Association and British Marine.
-The Royal Yachting Association and British Marine have taken all reasonable care to ensure that the information contained on this website is accurate.
+The Green Blue is the environment programme for the Royal Yachting Association.
+The Royal Yachting Association has taken all reasonable care to ensure that the information contained on this website is accurate.
 However, no warranty or representation is given that the information and materials contained on it are complete or free from errors or inaccuracies.
-To the extent permitted by applicable laws, the Royal Yachting Association and British Marine accepts no liability for any loss or damages or expenses of any kind.
-Material on this website is protected by copyright which is owned by the Royal Yachting Association and British Marine.
+To the extent permitted by applicable laws, the Royal Yachting Association accepts no liability for any loss or damages or expenses of any kind.
+Material on this website is protected by copyright which is owned by the Royal Yachting Association.
 Users may view, print and download the contents for personal use only.
 The contents must not be used for any commercial purposes.
-The material on this website or any part of it is not to be incorporated or distributed in any work or in any publication in any form without the permission of the Royal Yachting Association or British Marine.
+The material on this website or any part of it is not to be incorporated or distributed in any work or in any publication in any form without the permission of the Royal Yachting Association.
 To request permission please contact email@example.com